autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 The first query we used in the previous section returned to us a list of hubs.
 According to this documentation we could, for instance, use a filter to retrieve only the hubs matching certain conditions.
 Exploring the schema gives us a better idea about the capabilities of the API.
 If you scroll down you'll see a list with all the queries available including the parameters that can be passed to compose the responses.

+### GraphQL Voyager

 > There's also another great tool to explore GraphQL API's schemas:
 > The [GraphQL Voyager](https://graphql-kit.com/graphql-voyager/)

 To try this tool, you just need to go through the three steps below:

-1. Go to the Voyager page, click on change the schema, and copy the introspection query
+- Go to the Voyager page, click on change the schema, and copy the introspection query

 ![Copy the introspection](../../assets/images/copyintrospection.gif)
 ![Copy the introspection](../assets/images/copyintrospection.gif)

-2. Paste and run the query in the AEC Data Model Explorer
+- Paste and run the query in the AEC Data Model Explorer

 ![Run the introspection](../../assets/images/runintrospection.gif)
 ![Run the introspection](../assets/images/runintrospection.gif)

-3. Copy the response, paste it back in the Voyager app and click in the `DISPLAY` button
+- Copy the response, paste it back in the Voyager app and click in the `DISPLAY` button

 ![Copy the response](../../assets/images/copyresponse.gif)
 ![Copy the response](../assets/images/copyresponse.gif)

 With that you will be able to inspect all the available queries and constructs from AEC Data Model API.

-> Keep one tab with the schema open for further exploration throughout this tutorial ;)
+> _Keep one tab with the schema open for further exploration throughout this tutorial ;)_

 Now that we know the schema's importance and know how to view it using the explorer, we can continue with the subsequent queries.